-Do you want to work in healthcare but don’t have the time or money required to complete medical school?
+Do you want to work in healthcare but don’t have the time or money to complete medical school?
 Becoming a medical or nursing assistant may be the perfect career for you.

 Here’s what you need to know about working as a nursing assistant vs. a medical assistant.